omarakamal/Ironbeers-Full-Stack-Lab/README.md

 Now that we have finished the work on the server side application lets create the react (client) application that will send requests to the server side.
 Perform the following command in the root of this directory:

-1. npm create vite ironbeer-frontend
+1. npm create vite ironbeers-frontend
 2. cd ironbeer-frontend
 3. npm i axios react-router-dom